maijake/devcc/1-architecture/README.md

 divided into two categories `Continuous Delivery` and `Infrastructure`.

+Before implementation start, the logical model identifies tasks:

+* for collecting `Requirements`
+* defining `Acceptance Criteria` for the requirements
+* designing `Architecture Design`

-`Continuous Delivery` starts with collecting `Requirements` and defining `Acceptance Criteria`.
-System implementation proceeds trough three environments `Development Environment`, `Quality Environment` and `Runtime Environment`.
+The *Development Pipeline* flows trough three environments `Development Environment`, `Quality Environment` and `Runtime Environment`.

-`Infrastructure` starts with `Architecture Design`, and followed by the same environments.
+Each Environment is composed of smaller units (`Sub-Environments`) corresponding the developer roles presented above.
+The *Sub-Environments* allow developer to accomplish a task within a *Delivery Pipeline*.

 ### Architectural Decisions

+Not supporting

 ### Concerns addressed